 Wound care certification cost can be described in two different ways – one which only considers the cost of the actual certification exam, and one which considers the overall wound care certification cost from start to finish.
 Most wound care certification exams cost between $330-$575.
 On the other hand, wound care certification courses can range widely both in cost and in CE/CME hours provided.
 In addition to paying your exam fee, some wound care certifications also require you to have previously completed an accredited wound care course.
 Below we break down the cost of common wound care certification exams and overall cost when paired with one of our courses.

 Cost of NAWCO Wound Care Certification Exams

-To take your WCC exam, there is a $30 application fee and a $300 exam cost.
+To take your WCC exam, there is a $30 application fee and a $330 exam cost.
+The WCC is an accredited certification.
 The WCC exam is administered by NAWCO, the National Alliance of Wound Care & Ostomy.
-You can use any of our courses to prepare for the WCC exam, however, this particular certification is not an accredited certification.
-If you decide to take this exam, you may have to take another one that is accredited later in your career.
-This could drive your overall wound care certification cost up if you have to pay for an additional/different exam.
+You can use any of our wound care certification courses to prepare for the WCC exam.

 WOCNB Certification Offerings

 The WOCNCB exams and certifications are accredited certifications and are also competitively priced; the initial exam will cost $395, which covers the exam and application.
 Once you pass the exam, the certification is valid for five years.
 Besides being nationally accredited, another benefit of the WOCN certification is that there is no annual renewal fee within that five-year term.

 The WOCNCB offers multiple certifications: